wardi/open-source-talk/open-source.rst

 -----------------------------

 * a learned skill
-* be overly humble in comminication
+* be overly humble in communication
 * keep ego in check
 * use a personal email address
 * accept mistakes, move on